TypeFox/monaco-languageclient/packages/client/README.md

 Please check the [following link](https://github.com/CodinGame/monaco-vscode-api#monaco-standalone-services) for information about all services supplied by [@codingame/monaco-vscode-api](https://github.com/CodinGame/monaco-vscode-api).

-Please check our examples [in the examples overview chapter](https://github.com/TypeFox/monaco-languageclient/tree/main?tab=readme-ov-file#examples-overview) as they demonstrate the usage.

 #### textmate and monarch

 If you use the `textmate` or `theme` services you are able to load textmate based grammars and theme definitions from vscode: